carmsadmin/pivotal/README.md

 * Core Components for all other Pivotal Projects.

-- Current version 1.2-STABLE
+- Current version 1.3-STABLE
 - git'it, then mvn clean deploy/install

+VERSIONS
-- Stable Version 1.0.1 - STABLE (minor fixes)
+- Stable version 1.3 - STABLE
+   + addition of search engine to pivotal-simple-jpa,
+   + fixes to JDBC DML operation execatuion causing exceptions with newer JDBC drivers such as Oracle 11.2.0.3 and UCP)

-- Stable Version 1.0.9 - STABLE (major fix in json deserializer) if you are using the json deserializer, I highly recommend you use 1.0.9
+- Stable Version 1.0.9 - STABLE (major fix in json deserializer) -- OBSOLETE version
+  + JSON DESERIALIZER - highly recommend you use 1.0.9 or higher, 1.3-STABLE is the best version right now.

+- Stable Version 1.0.1 - STABLE (minor fixes) -- OBSOLETE

 - bytecode enhancement (e.g. proxies) abstraction classes using javaassist.